Skip to content

 • Original Vehicle Inspection Report (VIR) if the vehicle is from out-of-state

-Submit the forms to your Regional Service Center for a Notice of Determination (Form VTR-130-ND) stating the value of the bond to be purchased.
+Submit the forms to your Regional Service Center for a Notice of Determination (Form VTR-130-ND) stating the value of the bond to purchase.

 Obtain a bond from a licensed surety company based on the bond value indicated on Form VTR-130-ND.